-2. In Latam, mobility managers are the new fleet manager.
+2. In LATAM, mobility managers are the new fleet managers.

 In a three-part session that provided a comprehensive overview of Brazil, Mexico and other Latin American markets, ALD Automotive’s regional director of Latin America Kent Bjertrup and key account director Sergio Lecue discussed safety, energy efficiency and mobility.